BugudePreethi/galaxy-store/README.md

 # GalaxyStoreAngular
 ## Project Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
-The project was about an online cloth store.
+This project was about an online cloth store.

 ## Technologies Used